shopware5/devdocs/source/developers-guide/lightweight-backend-modules/index.md

 * component/set-body-style

 ## Demo plugin
-A demo plugin which highlights the new functionality can be found on Github in our ["shopwareLabs" repository](https://github.com/shopwareLabs/SwagLightweightModule).
+A demo plugin which highlights the new functionality can be found [on GitHub](https://github.com/shopware5/SwagLightweightModule).

 ## API documentation